chgorman/ucsb-dissertation-template/README.md

 like the most common and would appear to cover almost everyone.
 If for some reason this does not apply to your doctoral committee, please feel free to make the necessary changes to the class yourself.
-I think you have way too many people on your committee, but that is not my problem.

 Good luck.